 Be sure to work with a reputable real estate agent in either case.

 Starter homes aren't always move-in ready.
-Many starter homes are considered to be fixer-uppers, which is understandable since their price is on the lower end of the scale.
+Many are considered to be fixer-uppers, which is understandable, since their prices are on the lower end of the scale.
 So, when buying a home, it's important to consider repair costs in addition to whether or not you can afford the down payment and the mortgage payments.

 If not, it might be smarter to buy something cheaper that will allow you to afford to invest in repairs or renovations.
-In a best-case scenario, the repairs you make will increase the value of the home more than the cost of the repairs.
-If your mortgage payment is too high and you can't afford the repairs, you run a greater risk of the home losing value in the market.
+In a best-case scenario, the repairs you make will increase the value of the home by more than their cost.
+If your mortgage payment is too high, and you can't afford the repairs, you run a greater risk of the home losing value in the market.